-ARTICLES Parrhesia welcomes submissions and enquiries from academics and graduate students.
-As a completely independent journal without funding, we ask that contributors observe the following submission procedure closely:
+ESSAYS Parrhesia welcomes submissions and enquiries from academics and graduate students.
+As an independent journal without dedicated staff, we ask that contributors observe the following submission procedure closely:

 1. We ask prospective contributors to send a short (250 word) abstract that includes a bionote to which the editors will respond.
 Please call this file surname_abstract, and provide it in word format (eg. bartlett_abstract.doc), and email it to firstname.lastname@example.org.